apache/cassandra/doc/source/operating/metrics.rst

     ``org.apache.cassandra.metrics.CommitLog.<MetricName>``

 **JMX MBean**
-    ``org.apache.cassandra.metrics:type=CommitLog name=<MetricName>``
+    ``org.apache.cassandra.metrics:type=CommitLog,name=<MetricName>``

 ========================== ============== ===========
 Name                       Type           Description
 ========================== ============== ===========
 CompletedTasks             Gauge<Long>    Total number of commit log messages written since [re]start.
+OverSizedMutations         Meter          Throughput for mutations that exceed limit.
 PendingTasks               Gauge<Long>    Number of commit log messages written but yet to be fsync'd.
 TotalCommitLogSize         Gauge<Long>    Current size, in bytes, used by all the commit log segments.
+WaitingOnCommit            Timer          Time spent waiting on CL fsync; for Periodic this is only occurs when the sync is lagging its sync interval.
 WaitingOnSegmentAllocation Timer          Time spent waiting for a CommitLogSegment to be allocated - under normal conditions this should be zero.
-WaitingOnCommit            Timer          The time spent waiting on CL fsync; for Periodic this is only occurs when the sync is lagging its sync interval.
-OverSizedMutations         Meter          Throughput for mutations that exceed limit.
 ========================== ============== ===========

 Storage Metrics